Our Mission

 About Big Heart Theater

-About Lisa Schmidt, Founder & Executive Director
+About Lisa Lee Schmidt, Founder & Executive Director

 Lisa holds a BFA in theater from Southern Methodist University and an MA in Special Education, Challenging Behaviors, Southeastern Oklahoma State University.